 High implied volatility

-As of November 3, 2016, Calumet Specialty Products Partners (CLMT) had the highest implied volatility among the integrated energy and refining companies we’re reviewing in this series.
+As of November 8, 2016, Alon USA Partners (ALDW) had the highest implied volatility among the integrated energy and refining companies we’re reviewing in this series.
 The stock’s volatility figures are:

-On November 3, Calumet Specialty Products Partners announced its quarterly results.
-The high implied volatility in the unit could be due to the expectation of a large movement in the prices following its financial results.
+On October 26, 2016, Alon USA Partners announced its quarterly results.
+The high implied volatility in the units could be due to the expectation of a large movement in the prices following its financial results.

-In comparison, the implied volatilities of other integrated energy and refining stocks as of November 3 are as follows:
+The implied volatilities of other integrated energy and refining stocks as of November 8 are as follows:

 Low implied volatility

-- current implied volatility – 3.2% more than its 15-day average
+- current implied volatility – 0.7% less than its 15-day average

 These companies with low implied volatility are integrated energy companies.
 They have integrated and diversified business models by business and geography.